gonzalopla/heckproject/README.md

 2-https://developer.edamam.com
 About Edamam:
 The Edamam B2B API is accessed by sending HTTPS requests on specific URLs as described below.
 The base URL is https://api.edamam.com and you obtain the full URL by appending request’s path to the base URL, like https://api.edamam.com/search

-3- netifly to host a website for references
+3-https://app.netifly.com to host a website for references

-4- freenom.com for a free .tk url heckproject.tk
+4-https://freenom.com for a free .tk url heckproject.tk